DenisHikk/password_store/README.md

-CryptoStore
+# Genpasstore

 Status: Educational project.
 Under development.
-⚠️ Do not use in production.
+> ⚠️ Do not use in production.
 This project is for learning purposes only.

-Overview
+## Overview

 CryptoStore is an experimental password management and encryption service written in Go.
 It demonstrates concepts such as secure password storage, hashing, database integration, and a simple web interface.
 The project is not audited, not secure, and should not be used with real data.

-Features
+## Features

 User registration and authentication